NPI Types: A Guide for Private Practice SLPs

 4. Wait the 1-20 days it may take to be approved.
 It’s usually approved within minutes.

-Where to Put a Type 2 NPI on the CMS 1500 form
+Where to Put Your NPI on the CMS 1500 form

 So, now that you have those numbers, what do you do with them?
 You put them on your CMS 1500 claim forms and superbills, and they will be your unique identifier with any insurance company you are credentialed with.
 Until you have them memorized, write them down- I use the Important Business Info page from my Private Practice Foundations Course handbook.